siowhooi/Predicting-Matches-in-Speed-Dating/README.md

 #This project is to determine whether it was a match in speed dating.
-#This is related to social science fields to investigate the humnan behavior.
+#This is related to social science fields to investigate the human behavior.
 #Actually this is a university assignment.
+#This will be used for the deployment.
 #Drop me a message if interested, happy to tell.